Alloy Artifacts

 The overall length is 12.1 inches and the maximum opening is 1.4 inches.
 The finish is chrome plating with polished faces.

 We disassembled the wrench for cleaning and verified that the pin securing the worm gear is threaded on the outside end.
+The pin diameter was measured as 6.05mm at the threaded end and 5.47mm at the interior section.

 The trial order was apparently well received by its customers, and in 1964 Sears began its "BF" series of imported Japanese tools.